frictionlessdata/goodtables-ui/README.md

 #### Vue

 > This example is for Vue2+.
-Use similliar approach for Vue1.
+Use similar approach for Vue1.

 The package's components could be used as `vue` component: